kraanzu/gupshup/README.md

 # Gupshup

 Gupshup is TUI (Text User Interface) chat application with a great UI and feel! </br>
-It implements various features as modern chat applications such as ranking systems and special commands. </br>
+It implements various features as modern chat applications such as ranking systems and special commands. see [COMMANDS.md](https://github.com/kraanzu/gupshup/blob/main/COMMANDS.md) </br>

 It is good for now but I'll add more features to it :) </br>
 There is a demo video attached below which will make it easier for you to understand the concept.